GLYCAM-Web/GLYCAM_Delegator_Docker/README.md

 ```

 The Builds directories contain individual requests for a 3D model.
 The Sequences directories contain
 information about unique sequences.
 Of course, there might be many Builds for each Sequence.
+In this
+case, you are likely to have the same number of Builds directories as Sequence directories because
+each build only asked for one structure, and each build was run only once.
+If you run the same script
+again, you should see twice as many Builds directories as Sequence directories.

 For consistency and organizational reasons, the output from the wrapper script mimics the organization
 of the output from the Sequence Entity.
 The specific nature of the output will vary depending on the
 task, so the correlation isn't 1-to-1.
-In the current example, the wrapper script only collected the
+In the current example, the wrapper script only collects the
 minmized PDB files for the default conformer.
-It copied them from the relevant place in the `work` tree
+It copies them from the relevant place in the `work` tree
-and put them into the PDB directory in the `outputs` tree.
+and puts them into the PDB directory in the `outputs` tree.

 By default, service directories under 'outputs' are named for the date and time when they were requested.
 Users can override this behavior.